 When I first experienced shoulder pain after bench pressing, I was keen to determine whether it was an acute or chronic condition.
 Acute shoulder pain occurs suddenly and is usually the result of a specific injury or incident.
 It’s often sharp and intense but typically lasts for a short duration.
 In contrast, chronic shoulder pain develops over time, persisting for months or even years.
 This type of pain might start off mild and gradually intensify, or it could maintain a consistent level of discomfort.

 Understanding the nature of my shoulder pain helped me focus on the right kind of treatment.
 For acute pain, immediate rest and ice were my go-to’s, aiming to reduce inflammation and prevent further injury.
-On the other hand, managing chronic shoulder pain involved a longer-term approach, including adjustments to my workout regimen, targeted exercises, and sometimes professional help to address underlying issues.
+On the other hand, managing chronic shoulder pain involved a longer-term approach, including solutions for shoulder pain from dips, targeted exercises, and sometimes professional help to address underlying issues.

 Pain Locations and Implications